 ERRORS & CONDITIONS

 In the next chapter we'll cover macros–Common Lisp's most famous and powerful feature.
-But Lisp's conditional system is competitive for the next more powerful feature, and it's the feature we'll cover in this chapter.
+But Lisp's condition system is competitive for the next more powerful feature, and it's the feature we'll cover in this chapter.

 Signaling Conditions